F1PFC/TTN_GPS_Tracker/Readme.md

 [http://www.thethingsnetwork.org/labs/story/lorawan-gsp-tracker](http://www.thethingsnetwork.org/labs/story/lorawan-gsp-tracker)

-There are changes to the software so that the tracker does not work (transmit) unless it has a current GPS fix.
+There are changes to the software above so that the tracker does not work (transmit) unless it has a current GPS fix.
 There is also an option to add a display to the tracker so that you can see the current location and other status information.
 The detail of how to configure TTN to accept the tracker and link it to Cayenne for mapping is explained step by step.

 The build and testing of the tracker itself is described first.
 Then the configuration required for TTN is described and finally sending the